 The television show Paranormal State chronicled the paranormal investigations of the Paranormal Research Society of Penn State (PRS).
 These investigations most often covered hauntings or poltergeist activity.
 Ryan Buell founded PRS in 2001 when he was only 19.
 The show is no longer making new content.

 You can only understand the methods and mission of what Paranormal State attempted to do when you understand Ryan Buell's background and his reasons for founding PRS.
-The PRS states its main mission is to "Scientifically and spiritually explore" the supernatural.
-This balance of science and faith is where PRS stands apart from other paranormal research organizations.
+The PRS stated its main mission was to "Scientifically and spiritually explore" the supernatural.
+This balance of science and faith is where PRS stood apart from other paranormal research organizations.
 In 2007, Ryan separated the Paranormal Research Society into two parts, the Field Investigation & Research (FIR) branch, and Parapsychology & Laboratory Research (PLR).
-This effort solidifies Ryan's effort to bring perfect balance of faith and science into all of PRS' investigations.
+This effort solidified Buell's effort to bring balance of faith and science into all of PRS' investigations.

 Paranormal State Cast

-While the Paranormal Research Society of Penn State has a large number of members, the show's cast actually consisted of five major personalities.
+While the Paranormal Research Society of Penn State has many members, the show's cast actually consisted of five major personalities.

 - Eilfie Music: Eilfie's past experience regarding various faiths and the occult allowed her to serve the PRS as the team's occult specialist.

 The Paranormal Research Society

 The A&E series only offered the public a very small portion of what the PRS of Penn State did.
 The PRS team actually consisted of a large group of members and investigators.